-Looking forward to 2022, AMK's key focus in Risk Management are the followings:
+Looking forward to 2023, AMK's key focus in Risk Management are the followings:

 - Credit Risk: The credit market in Cambodia is becoming more mature and highly competitive.
 Overindebtedness and overheated credit growth are still among the concern in the Cambodian financial sector.
-Cambodia's economic outlook is poised to be challenged by Covid-19 and global economic still has not recovered to normal state, particularly tourism, textile, construction, and real estate sectors.
+Cambodia's economic outlook is poised to be challenged by Covid-19 and Russian-Ukraine war threatening the prolong effect on global economy, particularly on tourism, textile, construction, and real estate sectors.
 In the meantime, AMK continues to serve rural people and Micro-Small & Medium Enterprises (MSME) while the latter is on the progressive rise.
 In addition, AMK also engages in value chain financing as an integral part to support local SMEs in getting access to finance.
-Therefore, the strengthening of the loan underwriting process and the application of forward-looking credit risk calculation/monitoring continue to be the most crucial part of AMK's credit risk management. - Operational Risk: The key strategy in Operational Risk Management is Risk Management Uplift; the uplift plan aims to be held across functions, including Credit, Deposit, Channel Management, and Support Functions.
-The uplift's objective is to further enhance the effectiveness and efficiency of the existing vital controls to ensure that AMK's operations are well functioning. - Technology Risk and Information Security: With the broadening and increasing distribution channels, this is becoming an essential emerging risk.
+Therefore, the strengthening of credit product policy, credit quality monitoring, loan underwriting process, and the application of forward-looking credit risk calculation/ monitoring continue to be the most crucial part of AMK's credit risk management. - Operational Risk: The key strategy in Operational Risk Management is Risk Management Uplift; the uplift plan aims to be held across functions, including Credit, Deposit, Agent Management, and Support Functions.
+The uplift's objective is to further enhance the effectiveness and efficiency of the existing vital controls to ensure that AMK's operations are well functioning.
+Hence, the strengthening of overall operational risk management, internal control, and fraud risk management continue to be the significant part of AMK's operation risk management. - Technology Risk and Information Security: With the broadening and increasing distribution channels, this is becoming an essential emerging risk.
 AMK takes this threat seriously and has implemented a broad range of controls to identify and mitigate risk to its customers and business.
-Top emerging risks and incidents of 2021 have already fed a discussion within the executive team and led to a clear Information Technology (IT) / Management Information System (MIS) security enhancement. - Regulatory Development: The evolving regulatory landscape requires continuous vigilance in tracking international and domestic regulatory developments to ensure that AMK stays on top of changes applicable to its business.
+Top emerging risks and incidents of 2022 have already fed a discussion within the executive team and led to a clear Information Technology (IT) / Management Information System (MIS) security enhancement. - Regulatory Development: The evolving regulatory landscape requires continuous vigilance in tracking international and domestic regulatory developments to ensure that AMK stays on top of changes applicable to its business.
 New requirements are analyzed and disseminated to the respective action parties and, where applicable, embedded into the processes and systems. - Financial Risk: In line with the National Bank of Cambodia Liquidity Risk Coverage Framework, Liquidity Risk Management continues to be the key focus amongst other financial risks.
+AMK has also taken additional focus to respond to global economy challenges, including responding to interest rate risk.
 AMK's strategy is to ensure that both short and long term commitment is met, and AMK is well prepared for any potential changes.
-Liquidity management, liquidity stress testing exercise, and other scenario-based stress testing exercises are the aims of financial risk management.
+In order to be well prepared in the face of significant uncertainty, AMK conducts thorough liquidity stress testing and other scenario-based stress testing exercises, which ensures that liquidity risk, interest rate risk, and other financial risk are robustly managed.

-TAX PAID REPORT

-FOR THE YEAR 2016 TO 2021
+■ TAX PAID REPORT FOR THE YEAR 2017 TO 2022

-Units in \$US 2016 2017 2018 2019 2020 2021 Annual Profit Tax 1,914,542 2,324,327 2,520,556 2,962,631 2,863,956 3,503,184 Tax on Salary & Benefits 578,869 461,883 808,848 699,146 697,412 928,837 Withholding Tax (Interest) 1,091,217 1,216,512 1,090,147 1,382,991 1,062,217 1,104,160 Withholding Tax (Other) 741,603 641,144 3,041,908 1,554,152 1,712,942 847,655 Other Indirect Taxes 61,617 69,857 64,460 65,750 109,225 140,716 Total Taxes Paid 4,387,849 4,713,723 7,525,918 6,664,670 6,445,753 6,524,552
+Units in \$US 2017 2018 2019 2020 2021 2022 Annual Profit Tax 2,319,730 2,520,556 2,962,631 2,863,956 3,508,351 3,959,288 Tax on Salary & Benefits 460,969 808,848 699,146 697,412 930,207 1,077,755 Withholding Tax (Interest) 1,214,106 1,090,147 1,382,991 1,062,217 1,105,789 2,083,426 Withholding Tax (Other) 639,876 3,041,908 1,554,152 1,712,942 848,667 782,719 Other Indirect Taxes 69,719 64,460 65,750 109,225 140,923 189,669 Total Taxes Paid 4,704,401 7,525,918 6,664,670 6,445,753 6,533,937 8,092,856